-This article explains how to navigate Skilla within the context of Docebo and how to manage content from Skilla in your LMS.
+This article explains how to navigate Skilla within the context of Docebo and how to manage content from Skilla in your platform.

 Accessing and Activating Skilla in Docebo